This post was originally published on 7/10/2023 and has been updated with new photos and helpful tips to make the recipe even better.

 Prepare the zucchini

 Zest one lemon.
-Heat one tablespoon oil in a large skillet over medium-high heat.
-Add the zucchini slices then season with salt, pepper, lemon zest, and a pinch of red pepper flakes.
+Heat one tablespoon of oil in a large skillet over medium-high heat.
+Add the zucchini slices, then season with salt, pepper, lemon zest, and a pinch of red pepper flakes.

 Slice the chicken.

 Divide sauteed zucchini into plates or bowls and top with sliced chicken.
-Add an extra splash of lemon juice just before serving!
+Add an extra squeeze of lemon juice just before serving!

 Whether you're hosting a campground gathering, looking to spice up your weeknight dinner, or simply craving a taste of Latin American authenticity, this Asado Chicken and Sauteed Lemon Zucchini is sure to impress.